privacyguides/privacyguides.org/docs/browsers.en.md

 #### Sync

 [Firefox Sync](https://hacks.mozilla.org/2018/11/firefox-sync-privacy/) allows your browsing data (history, bookmarks, etc.) to be accessible on all your devices.
-It is fully E2EE, so it should be safe to use.
+It is fully E2EE.

 #### Extensions